JerAguilon/jeraguilon.github.io/src/articles/markdown/a_collection_of_whiteboard_interview_templates.md

 With these optimizations, we can see O(logn) for union and find operations.

 To demonstrate the API, here is a solution to [Min Cost to Connect All Points](https://leetcode.com/problems/min-cost-to-connect-all-points/).
+We can solve this question with Kruskal's minimum spanning tree algorithm in O(ElogV) time.

 <CodeSnippets algorithm="unionFind"/>

+As an aside, Prim's algorithm with Fibonacci heaps may be the faster solution for this particular problem since the graph is dense (has many edges).
+Kruskal's is best for sparse graphs.
+Still works though!